MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

   By default, the parallel scriptblocks use the current working directory of the caller that started the parallel tasks.

+  Non-terminating errors are written to the cmdlet error stream as they occur in parallel running scriptblocks.
+Because parallel scriptblock execution order cannot be determined, the order in which errors appear in the error stream is random.
+Likewise, messages written to other data streams, such as warning, verbose, information, etc., are written to their cmdlet data streams and the order in which data appears is also indeterminate.

+  Terminating errors, such as exceptions, will terminate individual parallel running scripblocks in which they occur.
+However, a terminating error in some scriptblocks will not cause the termination of the Foreach-Object cmdlet, and other parallel running scriptblocks will continue to run unless they also encounter a terminating error.
+The error message of the terminating error will be written to the error data stream, as an ErrorRecord with a FullyQualifiedErrorId of `PSTaskException`.
+Terminating errors can be converted to non-terminating errors by using PowerShell try/catch or trap blocks.

 ## EXAMPLES

 ### Example 1: Divide integers in an array